sumelan/shirase/README.md

 # Shirase

-This is my personal nixos config, always wip.
+This is my personal nixos dotfiles, always wip.

 ## Features